vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code-tabs.md

 ## Usage

-You need to use `code-tabs` container, inside it, place `@codetab` marker with code fence.
+You need to use `code-tabs` container, inside it, place `@tab` marker with code fence.

 If you want a tab be activated by default, you can append a `:active` suffix at the end of marker.

 ::: note

-Only code fence after `@codetab` marker is allowed inside code tabs, other markdown content will be ignored.
+Only code fence after `@tab` marker is allowed inside code tabs, other markdown content will be ignored.

 :::